-1. Restart your computer and your iPhone, iPad or iPod.
+Method 1.
+Restart both your computer and iPhone, iPad or iPod.

-3. Make sure your iOS device trusts your computer: unlock the device and tap Trust.
+Method 3.
+Make sure your iOS device trusts your computer, just unlock your iPhone/iPad or iPod touch and tap Trust.

-4. Check the USB cable to make sure that you have the Apple-supplied USB cable directly connect to your device.
+Method 4.
+Check the USB cable to make sure that you have the Apple-supplied USB cable connect to your device.
 And even you can use another USB data cable and have a try.

 Open Device Manager in Windows 10–image from drivereasy.com

 If the above methods not work, you can use an iTunes alternative to back up your iPhone, iPad or iPod touch.
 AnyTrans would be the best choice for you.
-It is an all-in-one iOS content manager that allows you to back up data from iDevice to iTunes, and to computer in three steps: Connect > Select > Transfer.
+It is an all-in-one iOS content manager that allows you to back up data from iDevice to iTunes, or from iDevice to computer in three steps: Connect > Select > Transfer.

-The above is all about how to fix if iTunes won't recognize your iDevice when you want to make backup with iTunes.
-There are also other problems you might meet when you back up with iTunes like a message pops up and says: iTunes could not back up the iPhone because not enough free space is available on this computer.
+The above is all about how to fix if iTunes doesn’t recognize iPhone XS (Max)/XR/X/8/7/6/5/4 when you want to backup or restore with iTunes.
+There are also other problems you might meet with iTunes like a message pops up and says: iTunes could not backup the iPhone because not enough free space is available on this computer.
 To solve this problem, please refer to this step-by-step guide.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >